 - RUI leaves too many victims without the reassurance and protection that bail conditions can provide (because no conditions can be attached to RUI, as with bail)

 The Home Office has since held a public consultation in an attempt to resolve the issues identified in the report.
 The report itself made several recommendations, including monitoring arrangements to give an accurate picture of the number of suspects who are RUI.
 It remains to be seen whether the legislation will be amended to account for the current concerns.
+What does RUI mean in police terms.

 Criminal defence lawyers